 Last but not least, Japan also offers plenty of ways to get lighter skin from the inside out.
 After all, why only stick to topicals when there are ingredients that have been shown to be effective skin lighteners when consumed orally?

 We're mainly talking glutathione, of course.
-To be honest, our favorite skin lightning pills don't hail from Japan but Japan still has some good ones.
+To be honest, our favorite skin lightening pills don't hail from Japan but Japan still has some good ones.
 Tatiomax is a well known brand in Japan, albeit a bit too expensive for what you get (at this price, we'd choose liposomal glutathione every time).

 A good alternative, though, is the Ishigaki L-Glutathione Whitening Capsules, which contain a pretty good dose of glutathione (600mg in each capsule) and at a really affordable price.